 - It provides built-in support to develop and deploy CloudHub.

-You can integrate with an exchange for importing templates, examples, definition and other resources from an organization which is having access to Anypoint studio services.
+You can integrate with an exchange for importing templates, examples, definitions, and other resources from an organization which is having access to Anypoint studio services.